 - (A) Bids shall be opened and read by a representative of the Section, at the designated time and place.
 Representatives of the Agency are recommended to be present at the bid opening.
 The Section representative is responsible for establishing the official expiration of time.
 In those instances where this is not practical or possible for the representative to attend the bid opening, the Section, may delegate this authority to a representative of the Agency.
 Also see § 3-305 thru 3-307. - (B) Bids may be opened in any order, but if listed on a prepared tabulation, they should be opened in such order.
-The review of licensure and bid security are the responsibility of the Section or the Agency official depending upon which entity is conducting the bid opening (see § 3-102).
+Design Professionals or the Agency shall prior to the award of the contract furnish to the Section a certified tabulation of bids.
+The review of Certification of licensure and bid security are the responsibility of the Section or the Agency official depending upon which entity is conducting the bid opening (see § 3-102).
 The bid tabulation form must be sent (faxed or mailed) to the Section within two (2) working days of the bid opening.
 Refer to §3-309 for Bid Tabulations. - C) After the bids are opened and reviewed, a letter will be sent to the Agency by the Section with the results of the bid opening along with the apparent low bidder's submittal and a form to be completed and returned by the Agency to the Section designating one of the following.
 The Agency may: - (1) Bid Acceptance: The letter regarding the bid results must be completed and signed by the Agency.
 Agencies shall return the original to the Section. - (2) Rejecting all Bids and Rebidding: If the Agency wishes to reject all bids and rebid, it shall provide justification to the Section.
-Requests for rebids which contain revisions to the bid documents must be reviewed and approved by ABA before a new bid date will be set.

-- (3) Negotiation.
+Requests for rebids which contain revisions to the bid documents must be reviewed and approved by ABA before a new bid date will be set. - (3) Negotiation.
 The Section must be contacted before any negotiation can occur.
 Unless the project was bid and awarded under the historic site laws, emergency contracting procedures or the Alternative Delivery method, all negotiations shall be made pursuant to Ark.
-Code Ann. §22-9-203 and requirements under the minimum standards and criteria unless exempted by law. - (4) Bid or Award Cancellation: Agencies shall provide written justification to the Section for cancellations of a bid opening or award of contract.
+Code Ann. §22-9-203 and requirements under the minimum standards and criteria unless exempted by law.

+(4) Bid or Award Cancellation: Agencies shall provide written justification to the Section for cancellations of a bid opening or award of contract.